 DAEP is an alternative to long-term suspension.
-It is a voluntary program that will provide students in grades 6-12 with the opportunity to continue their education and reflect on the underlying behaviors and circumstances that led to the inappropriate behavior.
-DAEP will assist students in learning appropriate behaviors and making better choices so they can be a successful student when they are restored to their home school.
+It is a voluntary program that provides $6^{th} - 12^{th}$ grade students with the opportunity to continue their education and reflect on the underlying behaviors and circumstances that led to the inappropriate behavior.
+DAEP assists students in learning appropriate behaviors and making better choices so they can be a successful student when they are restored to their home school.

-[LEFT] Basic Due Process
+[LEFT] Due Process (Suspension or Expulsion)

-Any student facing a suspension or expulsion will be provided basic due process as a legal safeguard to protect the constitutional rights of the student and his or her parents.
+Any student facing a suspension or expulsion will be provided basic due process as a legal safeguard to protect the constitutional rights of the student and his or her parents/guardians.